What is Colour Blindness and Can It Be Helped?

-Originating in late 18th century, the earliest known writings of CVD is by a gentleman named John Dalton, who was confused between the colours of scarlet, green, pink and blue.
-His assumption was that his vitreous humor was tinted blue, and therefore, selectively absorbing longer wavelengths thus, causing difficulty distinguishing between similar colours.
-After death he requested that his eyes were dissected in order to conclude as to whether or not this vision deficiency was due to biological developments rather than a psychological issue.
-Upon dissection it was found that his humor was in fact perfectly clear.
-It wasn’t until a later date that DNA extracted from Dalton’s eye was analysed further and it as concluded that his eye tissue showed that he was deuteranope, meaning that the part of the eye responsible for receiving the medium wavelength sensitive cones (green) are missing.
+Originating in the late 18th century, the earliest known writings of CVD is by a gentleman named John Dalton, who was confused between the colours of scarlet, green, pink and blue.
+His assumption was that his vitreous humour was tinted blue, and therefore, selectively absorbing longer wavelengths thus, causing difficulty distinguishing between similar colours.
+After death, he requested that his eyes were dissected in order to conclude as to whether or not this vision deficiency was due to biological developments rather than a psychological issue.
+Upon dissection, it was found that his humour was in fact perfectly clear.
+It wasn’t until a later date that DNA extracted from Dalton’s eye was analysed further and it was concluded that his eye tissue showed that he was deuteranope, meaning that the part of the eye responsible for receiving the medium wavelength sensitive cones (green) are missing.

 Is CVD developed or is it inherited?

 Studies have shown that CVD can be caused by both factors, though inherited is significantly more common.
 The development of CVD can be due to a variety of causes: underlying health conditions such as diabetes, age-related macular degeneration etc, a side effect from medication including digoxin, ethambutol, chloroquine, hydroxychloroquine, phenytoin and sildenafil, as well as exposure to harmful chemicals, such as carbon disulphide and styrene.